Room to Roam

 Rock Bridge Memorial State Park contains a wide diversity of natural and cultural resources to explore.
 Some of Missouri’s finest examples of karst topography, restored grasslands, forests and streams rest within park boundaries.

 Although privately owned, the area was semi-public for more than a century.
-The rock bridge, with its natural wonders and cool air, became a gathering place for the country folk in the surrounding vicinity.
+The Rock Bridge, with its natural wonders and cool air, became a gathering place for the country folk in the surrounding vicinity.
 Plays, political rallies, dances and family gatherings attracted people to the area.
 In 1961, tragedy struck a Columbia family resulting in a community movement to preserve the area permanently for public use.
 Nine-year-old Carol Stoerker, daughter of a University of Missouri professor, was struck by a car and killed.
 In her memory, her father wanted to establish a park where children could run and play in safety.
 In 1967, the area was established as a state park.

 Visitors, using only a map and a compass, can find their way through these wooded areas using the park’s orienteering course.
-Park staff lead tours of Devil’s Icebox Boardwalk and Connor’s Cave for groups who make arrangements in advance.
+Park staff lead tours of Devil’s Icebox Trail and Connor’s Cave for groups who make arrangements in advance.
 Summer bat emergence programs and other programs are offered to the public.

 Picnic sites, scattered throughout the park, offer a quiet place to enjoy lunch or rest after a day of hiking.
 Two reservable picnic shelters and playground equipment make the park a great place for family gatherings.
 Primitive camping for groups is available by making advanced reservations.